Marrow Transplant

 How Long Does a Marrow Transplantation Patient Live?

 All diseases are personal.
-Many factors such as the degree of fighting the disease, the stage of the disease, the treatment methods used, the complications that occur during the operation, the risks of the disease affect the life expectancy.
+Many factors such as the degree of fighting the disease, the stage of the disease, the treatment methods used, the complications that occur during the operation, and the risks of the disease affect the life expectancy.

 For this reason, by contacting us, you can ask us any questions you may have about bone marrow transplantation and get information from our doctors.